Skip to content

 Plugin Source

-The OpenTelemetry plugin for LogLayer uses the @opentelemetry/api to store the following in the log context:
+The OpenTelemetry plugin for LogLayer uses @opentelemetry/api to store the following in the log context:

 • trace_id